 Do you both love traveling?
 What has been your favorite destination so far?
 What place do you most want Dalia to see when she is older?

 We do both love traveling.
 We both have a deep connection with Israel, so it is hard to rank any other destination above it.
 But, given that Israel is a central part of our lives, it feels less like a foreign destination than a homecoming to us.
 So I’d have to say our favorite country to travel is Italy.
 We’ve been twice together, once soon after we started dating, and we returned for our honeymoon.
-I dream of renting a villa and spending a winter there before Dalia starts school.
+I dream of renting a villa like ones in Miami Rental Property Management and spending a winter there before Dalia starts school.

 I most want Dalia to develop a strong relationship with Israel.
 I am raising her in Hebrew, despite it not being my first language, to connect her with a deep sense of peoplehood.
 We are also raising her with Russian, which her father and grandparents speak, to increase her capacity for language development and help her become a global citizen.